Here's the deal: use this app at your own risk. I'm not a lawyer, but here's what you should know:

 Want to start fresh?
 Clear everything out.
 This button wipes:

-- All your auth tokens and session stuff
+All your auth tokens and session stuff

-- Every crate you've created (deleted from Postgres, gone forever—no takebacks)
+Every crate you've created (deleted from Postgres, gone forever.
+No takebacks)

-- All your preferences and settings
+All your preferences and settings

-- All cached collection data
+All cached collection data in the app

 You must be logged in to clear data.